 Technology, animated medical images and the Kinect system are part of the creative experiment carried out at the Museum of Arts and crafts in Paris by the researcher Xavier Maître with Digital Mirror, reflecting inside the body of the visitors, whose bodies are They show in motion in real time, what has not left anyone indifferent.

-The reflection that we get to see us in a mirror creates all kinds of reactions; If instead of our image what we see is the inside of our body, as if of a x-ray of bones, organs,... in movement is were, the response is more than surprising.
+The reflection that we get to see us in a mirror creates all kinds of reactions; If instead of our image we see is the inside of our body, like an x-ray of bones, organs,... in move were, the answer is more than surprising.

 This has been the aim of the experiment carried out by Xavier Maître, researcher of medical imaging at the University of Paris South, with Digital Mirror at the Musée des Arts et Métiers de Paris (Museum of Arts and crafts); a digital mirror that reflected inside the body of the visitors, who were shocked to be reflected in such a way.
 Although the goal was not so much surprised as showing medical images naturally and bring to the public this reality.

 To achieve this technological effect and digital simulation system has been used Microsoft Kinect vertical digital displays of 65 '', built-in cameras to detect the position of the body and project animated x-rays stored in a data base about this digital mirror that follow in real time the movements of the visitors.